mgsweet/Apex-NoRecoil-2021/python/README.md

 8. Once completed, save your recoil-pattern and the `*.txt` file should be in the dir where the tool was run.
 9. The pattern in the `*.txt` file can then be imported in the *recoil_patterns.py* file.

+## CONFIG FILE

+The following values are now more easily editable by the user from within the **config.yaml** file:

+* Weapon slot scan position and dimensions
+* Recoil-Pattern sensitivity modifier

+The weapon slot scan position sets where the program scans for the names of the weapons you are using.
+The recoil-pattern sensitivity modifier adjusts the "strength" of the anti-recoil behavior, meaning a higher value applies less anti-recoil.

 **IMPORTANT**
 * When creating a recoil-pattern for the AHK script the fire-rate delay must be an integer | Ex. - 200
 * When creating a recoil-pattern for the Python program the fire-rate delay must be a float | Ex. - 0.0200